ckb-js/lumos/packages/indexer/README.md

 ```
 It will fetch cells between `[fromBlock, toBlock]`, which means both `fromBlock` and `toBlock` are included in query range.

-Page jump when queryring cells is supported:
+Page jump when query cells is supported:

 ```javascript
 cellCollector = new CellCollector(indexer, {